Azure-Samples/azuresandbox/terraform-azurerm-vwan/README.md

 ## Getting started

-This section describes how to provision this configuration using default settings.
+This section describes how to provision this configuration using default settings ([Step-By-Step Video](https://youtu.be/jFkW6GDdg1I)).

 * From the client environment, generate self-signed certificates to use for P2S VPN certificate authentication.
   * Run [genp2svpncerts.ps1](./genp2svpncerts.ps1) from Windows Powershell (not from WSL / PowerShell core) to generate the certificates required for setting up a P2S VPN: